evanandrewrose/slick-dynamodb/README.md

 names](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ExpressionAttributeNames.html)
 and
 [values](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ExpressionAttributeValues.html)
-by introducing helper methods that are used in conjunction with the wrapper.
+by introducing helper methods that are used in conjunction with the `SlickDynamoDB` wrapper.

-To use, just write your expressions as a list of strings/attributes and then wrap the attribute names with `n()` and values with `v()`.

-So this:
+See the comparison below:

 ```typescript
 { // dynamodb document api